Maintenance for virtual machines in Azure

 For more information on managing maintenance that requires a reboot, see Handling planned maintenance notifications for Linux or the corresponding article for Windows.

 If you decide to wait until the scheduled maintenance phase, there are a few things you should consider to maintain the highest availability of your VMs.

 Each Azure region is paired with another region within the same geographical vicinity.
 Together, they make a region pair.
 During the scheduled maintenance phase, Azure updates only the VMs in a single region of a region pair.
 For example, while updating the VM in North Central US, Azure doesn't update any VM in South Central US at the same time.
 However, other regions such as North Europe can be under maintenance at the same time as East US.
 Understanding how region pairs work can help you better distribute your VMs across regions.
 For more information, see Azure region pairs.

 Availability sets and scale sets

 When deploying a workload on Azure VMs, you can create the VMs within an availability set to provide high availability to your application.
-This ensures that during either an outage or maintenance events, at least one virtual machine is available.
+Using availability sets, you can ensure that during either an outage or maintenance events that require a reboot, at least one VM is available.

 Within an availability set, individual VMs are spread across up to 20 update domains (UDs).
-During planned maintenance, only a single update domain is impacted at any given time.
-Be aware that the order of update domains being impacted does not necessarily happen sequentially.
+During scheduled maintenance, only one UD is updated at any given time.
+UDs aren't necessarily updated sequentially.

-Virtual machine scale sets are an Azure compute resource that enables you to deploy and manage a set of identical VMs as a single resource.
-The scale set is automatically deployed across update domains, like VMs in an availability set.
-Just like with availability sets, with scale sets only a single update domain is impacted at any given time.
+Virtual machine scale sets are an Azure compute resource that you can use to deploy and manage a set of identical VMs as a single resource.
+The scale set is automatically deployed across UDs, like VMs in an availability set.
+As with availability sets, when you use scale sets, only one UD is updated at any given time during scheduled maintenance.

-For information on managing planned maintence, see Handling planned maintenance notifications.
+For information on planned maintenance impacting virtual machines, see Handling planned maintenance notifications.